viamrobotics/docs/docs/rover-resources/_index.md

 simple_list: true
 draft: true
 type: docs
-description: "This section provides links to all resources for the rover manufactured by Viam."
+description: "This section provides links to resources for the rover manufactured by Viam."
 ---